 WordPress 4.6 was released on august 16, as usual named after a jazz musician.
 This time the release is named “Pepper” to honor saxophonist Park Frederick “Pepper” Adams III.
 We are not familiar with his music, but his name is enough to be cool.
+In this article you’ll read what is new in WordPress 4.6.

 Version 4.6 has a number of usability improvements.
 It is now possible to install, update and delete plugins and themes without leaving the page.